SJV-S/OpenCelerator/README.md

 ## Import Formatting

-Here are some useful things to know when importing raw data, using the "Import" button.
-You can import from csv, xls, xlsx, and ods files. iChart will only look at sheet 1 if you have multiple sheets.
-It will also only look at the first 4 columns in the sheet.
+You can import from csv, xls, xlsx, and ods, files. iChart will only look at sheet 1 if you have multiple sheets.
+It will also only look at the first 6 columns.
 All subsequent columns will be ignored.
 You can use these extra columns for notes and other stuff. iChart will only look at the first letter and ignore case when determining the data type.
 Subsequent letters can be added for human readabiliy.
-Column order does not matter either.
+Column order does not matter.

 1) Date column.
 Any column name starting with "d" will be interpreted as the date column.
 This column must contain full dates – day, month, and year. iChart should be quite flexible with exactly how the date is formatted in the column, provided they are complete dates.
 The separator, American vs. European date styles, etc, should not matter.
 In the unlikely event you still get import errors or strange date behaviors, try this format: yyyy-mm-dd (for instance, 2024-04-19).
-3) Dot column.
-Any column name starting with "c", "a", or "r" (corrects, accurate, right) are interpreted as the dot column.
+2) Dot column.
+Any column name starting with "c" (corrects) are interpreted as the dot column.
 These are expected to be raw counts.
-4) X column.
-Any column name starting with "i", "e", or "w" (inaccurate, error, wrong) are interpreted as the dot column.
+3) X column.
+Any column name starting with "i" (incorrects) are interpreted as the x column.
 These are expected to be raw counts.
-5) Minute column.
-Any column starting with "m" will be interpreted as the timing floor column.
-This will also be used in the background to obtain frequency counts.
-All values are assumed to be specifically minutes.
-You can omit this column if you are not using the minute charts.
+4) Time column.
+Any column starting with "s", "m" or "h" (seconds, minutes, hours) will be interpreted as part of the timing floor.
+They will be added up in the background as the total amount of minutes, and automatically used for obtaing frequency counts.
+You can omit all these columns if you are not using the minute charts.
+For minute charts, you can use them in any combination.
+For example, only use the "m" and "s" column and iChart will automatically convert this to the total amount of minutes.

 Here is an [example.](https://github.com/SJV-S/iChart/blob/main/example_data.csv)